 Doug has been involved with the Alto Tunnel effort for most of the 25 years he has lived in Mill Valley.

 He is a landscape architect working mostly on national park and historic landscape projects.
 He also spent 6 years on the Mill Valley Parks & Recreation Commission.

 “As a life-long bicyclist and daily bike commuter re-opening Alto Tunnel just makes pure sense – connecting the north and south portions of Marin’s North-South Greenway.
 The tunnel is an untapped public resource that needs to be open for the common good.”

 Paris is a 5th generation Mill Valley resident living in the Horse Hill neighborhood with her partner and dog.
 She grew up exploring Marin on foot and then worked at REI during college where she started cycling.
 Paris is passionate about active transportation and public transportation and when she found out that there was a community organization focused on opening the Alto Tunnel she knew she had to get involved.

 She holds a Master’s Degree in Geography from San Francisco State University and a Bachelor’s Degree in Global Resource Systems from the University of British Columbia.

-“I think the Alto Tunnel needs to be opened so that people can move around Marin easily without needing a car.
+“I think the Alto Tunnel is needed so that people can move around Marin easily without needing a car.
 I want to bike to Donut Alley or walk to dinner in Larkspur.
-My partner wants to be able to bike to work in Corte Madera without needing to ride so close to cars.
-Biking or walking over Camino Alto or Horse Hill is great when I want some exercise but it isn’t a good solution for most people.
-I think that this tunnel will be great for improving transportation accessibility throughout our community.”
+My partner wants to be able to bike to work in Corte Madera without needing to drive.
+Biking or walking over Camino Alto or Horse Hill is great when I want some exercise but it isn’t a good solution for most people, so longer-term I think that the tunnel will be great for improving transportation accessibility throughout our community.”

 Heidi Scoble, Administrative Coordinator